Currently, Erin is not accepting new private clients. Join the mailing list to find out about upcoming events and initiatives!

 Erin is deeply dedicated to the unique needs of each child and family she works with.
 She only takes on 1-2 comprehensive clients per calendar year and is limited to 5 intensive clients per school year for 1:1 ongoing tutoring work.
 You can join the waitlist for either service, but please expect 12-18 months of wait time.

-To extend her impact, Erin is also establishing her non-profit, grrit.y kids, as well as providing philanthropic consultation for businesses and organizations interested in literacy initiatives.
-Her upcoming book, That's Enough, is being written with the hope of reaching more parents, caregivers, and educators globally.
+To extend her impact, Erin is also establishing community programming through grrit.y kids, as well as providing philanthropic consultation for businesses and organizations interested in literacy initiatives.
+Her upcoming book, That’s Enough, is being written with the hope of reaching more parents, caregivers, and educators globally.

 Resources